danielmkarlsson/SuperClean/README.md

 ## Origins and acknowledgements

-Julian Rohrhuber and Alex McLean built this thing initially, then I changed a few little things here and there.
+Julian Rohrhuber built this thing initially, then I changed a few little things here and there.
 Scott Cazan then gave me some much needed assistance in my little remodeling efforts.
 What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt.
 Marcus Pal created the FM synth and the additive synth.